apanchenko/quadrat/docs/tasks.md

 ## Done

+- auto export all images from SVG
+- scavenger power
 - check everything tested - use pack.get
 - spawn fixed number of jades on random fields
 - beneficiary